epfl-ada/ada-2022-project-imdbmi/README.md

-    ├── data_preprocessing      # Contains the scripts that were used to create the files under /data/processed ├── models                  # Contains the NLP models used ├── plots                   # Contains all the plots that were created ├── Analysis.md             # The notebook containing our results └── README.md               # README
+    ├── data_preprocessing      # Contains the scripts that were used to create the files under /data/processed ├── models                  # Contains the NLP models used ├── plots                   # Contains all the plots that were created ├── Final.ipynb          # The notebook containing our results └── README.md               # README

 The source code of [data story](https://imdbmi.github.io) can be found under [this](https://github.com/imdbmi/imdbmi.github.io) repository and the additional processed datasets can be accessed at [here](https://drive.google.com/drive/folders/1FycaszmTdI2UjO06tgsg5nqvtpLG_z4s?usp=sharing).